mibo01699/BIGISH-YER/WHITEPAPER.md

 * **Anti-Double Dipping Engine**:
   Enforces atomic concurrent transaction locks to eliminate race conditions during mass payload clearings.

+## 4. ## 4.
+Ecosystem Alignment & Compliance Disclaimer
-## 4. The architecture is designed to align with relevant
+The architecture is designed to align with relevant UNICEF Innovation Fund principles and Pi Network developer/ecosystem requirements.

+This repository does not represent an official endorsement, certification, funding award, or approval by UNICEF or Pi Network.

 UNICEF Innovation Fund principles and Pi Network developer/ecosystem requirements.